forkwell-io/fch-drug-discovery/README.md

 A few studies have shown that HIV antivirals offer promising results, but this is still an open field of discovery.

-Finding a new drug or validating an existing drug are both suitable approaches, we will be donating samples of the winning compound to the Ministry of Health Malaysia for further analysis.
+Finding a new drug or validating an existing drug are both suitable approaches.

 ## Goal